Where are you from and what brought you to London?

 Sid Bryan: It’s catching up.

 Joe Bates: You can get anything any time.
-The thing that I fell in love most of all with New York when I lived there, was the most ordinary things, was that you didn’t have to think about where you’re going to eat or when you’re going to eat.
-When you were hungry and needed to eat, you just looked around and turned into the nearest diner and you would be able to get good food at good prices well served.
-And it was that I really fell in love with about New York, it wasn’t anything rock’n’roll or the magnificent art scene, which of course they have.
+The thing that I fell in love most with in New York was that you didn’t have to think about where you’re going to eat or when you’re going to eat.
+When you were hungry and needed to eat, you just looked around and turned into the nearest diner and you would be able to get good food at good prices that was well served.
+It was that which I really fell in love with about New York, it wasn’t anything rock’n’roll or the magnificent art scene, which of course they have.
 It was actually being able to function.
-And when I say New York, I really talk about Manhattan, because my life was in a very tiny area called Downtown Manhattan.
+And when I say New York, I really talk about Manhattan, because my life was in a very tiny area called downtown.
 It was like a village, but a village where you could get anything at any time and I loved that.
 And I think London has caught up with that.

 Cozette McCreery: It lacks the quality a bit.
 But it will get there.